Let my experience guide you to your goal.

 For those estates required to file a federal estate tax return, Form 706, which is due nine months after the death, the final accounting and papers to close the probate administration are due within 12 months from the date the tax return is due.
 This date is usually extended by the court because often the IRS’ review and acceptance of the estate tax return are not completed within that period.

-Probates that do not file a federal estate tax return and that do not involve any lawsuits, often close within five or six months.
-If you would like additional information about the Florida Probate Process, please feel free to read our blog, About Florida Probate.
-It addresses some of the most frequently asked questions about the Florida probate process.
+Probates that do not file a federal estate tax return and that do not involve any lawsuits, often close within six months.

 If you require the help of an experienced Probate Lawyer, contact us today for a free consultation.

 Contact Larry Schott to find out how he can help you.
-You can contact him by phone at (954) 880-1302 or by e-mail through this website to schedule an appointment and learn more about Florida Probate.
+You can contact him by phone at (954) 880-1302 or by e-mail through this website to schedule an appointment and learn more about Florida Probate law.
 He offers a free initial consultation.

 Do You Have a Question?

-Please fill out the “Talk With An Attorney” form above to ask a question or you can call us at (954) 880-1302.
+Please fill out the “Talk With Us” form above to ask a question or you can call us at (954) 880-1302.
 We promise to get back to you promptly.
 Ask now.

 ______________________

-DISCLAIMER: This website provides general information regarding legal injuries and their redress as defined by Florida law.
-This is provided for information purposes only and is not legal advice.
-It does not create an attorney-client relationship.
+DISCLAIMER: This website provides general information regarding Florida probate law.
+This information herein is provided for information purposes only and is not legal advice.
+Reading the information on this website does not create an attorney-client relationship.